What is dissolved oxygen?

 This is the amount of gaseous oxygen dissolved in the water.
-Oxygen gets into the water in various ways, including absorbing it from the atmosphere, by rapid movement of the water, or as a product of photosynthesis.
+Oxygen gets into the water in various ways, including through the air, by rapidly moving water, or as a product of photosynthesis.

 Oxygen is what gives the water life!
 Fish and plants depend on certain levels of oxygen to survive.

 Water Rangers testkits measure dissolved oxygen in milligrams/litre as a concentration, using the Chemetric dissolved oxygen test.
 The concentration refers to the amount of oxygen that is dissolved in every litre of water.

 - 0-2 mg/L: not enough oxygen to support life

 - 2-4 mg/L: only a few fish and aquatic insects can survive